How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 Why Smelling Wine Is the Real Secret to Enjoying Bordeaux

-Travellers visiting Bordeaux quickly realise something unexpected: while most people think wine tasting is about flavour, professionals know that 90% of what you “taste” actually comes from smell.
-The aromas rising from the glass tell the story of the grape, the soil, the climate, the ageing process, and even the decisions made by the winemaker.
+Travellers visiting Bordeaux quickly realise something unexpected: while most people think wine tasting is about flavour, professionals know that 90% of what you taste comes from smell.
+The aromas rising from the glass reveal the grape, soil, climate, ageing process, and winemaker decisions.

-Yet smelling wine is not something people are naturally taught.
-Many visitors hesitate, swirl awkwardly, or sniff too quickly, missing the extraordinary layers hidden in a glass of Bordeaux.
+Smelling wine is not instinctive.
+Many visitors hesitate, swirl awkwardly, or sniff too quickly, missing layers of complexity in Bordeaux wines.

-This guide is written for beginners, travellers, and anyone who wants to understand how to smell wine correctly — not in a technical or intimidating way, but in a practical, sensory-focused manner that brings wine to life.
+This guide is written for beginners, travellers, and anyone who wants to learn how to smell wine correctly — practical, sensory-focused, and designed to bring Bordeaux wines to life.

-• Flavours are detected by your tongue (sweet, sour, bitter, salty, umami)
+• Flavours: detected by your tongue (sweet, sour, bitter, salty, umami)

 • Taste + aroma = full flavour

-This explains why, when you have a cold, wine tastes flat — because your nose isn’t participating.
+This explains why wine tastes flat when you have a cold — your nose isn’t participating.

 The Three Families of Wine Aromas